 34 young volunteers received training and gained direct experience of supporting young people via our outreach services supporting 747 young people during the lifetime of the project.
 10 of these young volunteers went on to find permanent employment in related support services as a result of the training and experience we provided them with.

-Although the Big Lottery funding has come to an end we are pleased to report it is our intention, with support from the local community, to maintain our outreach service via weekly drop-in sessions from April 2017 onwards.
-We are currently aiming to provide 6 drop in’s a week across the Forest.
+Although the Big Lottery funding has come to an end it is our intention, with support from the local community, to maintain weekly support sessions.
+Currently we provide 5 support sessions a week.

 ‘What this project has shown is that – year on year – there is huge demand from young people for open access, weekly drop in support in the New Forest.
 Young people continually tell us they like to be able to access advice and guidance in this way rather than through formal appointments.
 They like the immediate response our staff and volunteers can provide to deal with their worries and anxieties.
 Drop in’s also act as a front door for young people experiencing more serious problems enabling It’s Your Choice to refer them into our other longer term support services or where necessary external specialist services.

 It is vital we keep these weekly drop in’s going.
 We are hugely grateful to the Big Lottery Fund for supporting us in the last five years but now this funding has come to an end we need replacement funding.
 Donations from the local community is what will enable us to carry on this important work so if you can help in anyway – however small the donation – we will be hugely grateful’